ramit05/myblog/_posts/giving-up.md

 7. Creating your own definations

-I was always fascinated by the way how great entreprenurs and leaders for tommorrow.One things that I can definitely say that was common between all of them is the fact that they all worked on ideas that were never worked on before.Jeff Bezos, a true believer in the power of Internet would not be a billionare today if he had not choosen a path different from others.
+I was always fascinated by the way how great entreprenurs and leaders for tommorrow.One things that I can definitely say that was common between all of them is the fact that they all worked on ideas that were never worked on before.Jeff Bezos, a true believer in the power of Internet amazon would not have existed if he had not choosen a path different from others.